Locked-chess-official/private_attribute/README.md

 - The `__private_attrs__` attribute must be a sequence of strings.
 - You cannot define the name which in `__slots__` to `__private_attrs__`.
 - When you define `__slots__` and `__private_attrs__` in one class, the attributes in `__private_attrs__` can also be defined in the methods, even though they are not in `__slots__`.
+- All of the object that is the instance of the class "PrivateAttrBase" or its subclass are default to be unable to be pickled.

 ## License